If you have several federal student loans, you may want to combine or consolidate them into one loan. You might consider this option in order to:

 Remember, however, that you are not required to consolidate your federal student loans.

 Consolidation is a decision that you should not take lightly.
 Because consolidation is often a one-time decision, learn as much as possible before deciding.
-Check out our Direct Consolidation FAQ as a starting point.
+Check out our Direct Consolidation FAQ below as a starting point.

 Access the Department of Education’s Direct Consolidation Loans website for more information about obtaining a Direct Consolidation loan.